oci-hpc/oci-openfoam-workshop/Documentation/Command Line.md

 	$ Successfully deployed IntelWorkshop-ocihpc-test-7355

-	$ You can connect to your head node using the command: ssh opc@123.221.10.8 -i &ltlocation of the private ssh key you created in the .ssh directory&gt
+	$ You can connect to your head node using the command: ssh opc@123.221.10.8 -i <location of the private ssh key you created in the .ssh directory>